 All of the States offer some form of incentives for upgrading to clean energy.
 In Nevada, for example, there are 39 regulations and legislation that offers tax breaks and other incentives to individuals and businesses.
 One of the ways this is done is by installing air conditioning units that have higher SEER ratings.
 One financial incentive for property owners is credited when an old AC system is replaced with a new one with a SEER rating greater than or equal to 15.

 One frequent complaint of families when it comes to air conditioners is the fact that it tends to be noisy.
 One key feature of units with higher SEER ratings is they get progressively less noisy due to the two-stage design most units have.

 Efficient air conditioning

-Air conditioning units with higher SEER ratings are more effective with ensuring that the room is cooled but the comfort is not sacrificed.
+Air conditioning units with higher SEER ratings are more effective.
+They ensure that the room is cooled but the comfort is not sacrificed.
 As most homeowners notice, rooms tend to be humid and stuffy as the air is not effectively circulated and moved.
-With higher SEER-rating units, the room or home is cooled for a longer period of time, which sets the stage for a better control of the temperature.
+With higher SEER-rating units, the room or home is cooled for a longer period of time.
+Which also sets the stage for better control of the temperature.

 So for anyone considering replacing their air conditioner, they may want to think about going for a model with a higher SEER rating for better performance.

 Do you have questions?
 Please contact us here.